highfidelity/hifi-docs-grav-content/02.create-and-explore/05.avatars/03.avatar-interactions/docs.md

 ![img](https://wiki.highfidelity.com/images/thumb/8/81/TreeBounds.jpg/500px-TreeBounds.jpg)

-## Making Something Happen When an Avatar Touches an Entity
+## Creating an Interaction When an Avatar Touches an Entity

 The following script uses **Entities.enterEntity** function to trigger something when an avatar comes into contact with the bounds of an object.